ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

 _I am passionate about business system analysis.
-Have knowledge of the most popular present programming languages, gain experience in business process modeling and management.
-Demonstrated experience as a team leader.
-Besides, I used to be in roles designer, developer, and tester._
+Have knowledge of the most popular programming languages, experience in business process modeling.
+Demonstrated experience in management, planning and coordinating work.
+Besides, I used to be in roles developer and tester._
 <br />

-_Furthermore, my part-time jobs in university life required exceptional time management, collaboration and interpersonal.
-I always ensure that every task is completed with the utmost attention to detail.
-Outside of work, I learn about the culture and history of all countries, swimming, photography,... which helps me find life balance and refill the energy for a new day._
+_Having been working in the IT industry for nearly a year help me improve collaboration and communication.
+Furthermore, my part-time jobs in university life required special time management.
+I always ensure that every task is completed with the utmost attention to detail._
 <br />

 # KNOWLEDGE